Khloe Terae Flashes Full Booty Doing The Splits In Minuscule Lingerie And Bunny Ears

 “Prettiest bunny ever,” another fan commented with two double heart symbols.

 Khloe previously treated her 2.6 million followers with another lingerie tease earlier this month.
-She uploaded a video of herself in see-through white lace lingerie set with a fur coat and boots during a shoot at the Smokey Mountains in Tennessee.
+She uploaded a video of herself in a see-through white lace lingerie set with a fur coat and boots during a shoot at the Smokey Mountains in Tennessee.

 Khloe posed with her booty on show in front of the stunning scenery as she told fans the clip was a sneak peek at one of her recent shoots.